Skip to main content

 If you connect multiple accounts for the same service (e.g., three different Gmail accounts), you can choose which one is your default.
 If you only have one account connected for a service, it’s automatically your default.

-Personal Apps page
+Personal Connectors page

 In Agents